chripell/yaaca/README.md

 course.
 Next section is for enabling the cross pointer and the histogram.
-The cross pointer also have a boxed areas (that can be resized with keys b and n) that specifies which part of the picture will be used by various operations (like SAA).
+The cross pointer also have a boxed areas (that can be resized with keys b and n) that specifies which part of the picture will be used by various operations (like SAA and histogram).

-The last part of the view menu allows you to stack multiple images on the fly.
+The part part below in the view menu allows you to stack multiple images on the fly.
 With *SAA*, the area defined by the box is used to calculate the offset of the captured image to the first, reference, one.
 The image is then shifted and added to the reference and the result is shown.
-With *Sub Dark* a dark reference is subtracted before displaying.
+The amount of shifting is visible in the right pane.
 The dark frame is built while *Add Dark* is selected.
 Of course you must cover your telescope before selecting it.
-The last option resets all stacking and enables real-time displaying.
+The reset entries zero the accumulated frames (the number of light/dark is available in the right pane).

+Gamma stretch applies a gamma function to enhance the visibility of faint details.
+The last part of the view menu allows you to select the view mode.
+It can be:

+* *Show Processed*, stretching of the histogram, gamma stretch and other processing is visible.

+* *Show SAA/Dark*, the accumulated image with dark subtracted is shown.

+* *Show Raw*, raw image from the camera is displayed.
+This is useful for slow computers or as a sanity check about what is saved (only the debayering is applied, set it to *Raw* if you don't want to see it as well).

 The application window is dived in 2 part.
 The main of the left shows the image acquired (or elaborated by SAA or such) and can be zoomed